sourwurm/sourwurm.github.io/BrandCoolness.md

 ![](/images/bc-silhouette.png)

-Silhouette score is a rating method that shows how well the clusters are seperated at each value of k, the higher the point the better the fit.
+Silhouette score is a rating method that shows how well the clusters are separated at each value of k, the higher the point the better the fit.
 This plot is in agreement with the previous plot, but also suggests three clusters might be a possibility.
 After some tinkering, it turns out that 4 is the optimal number of clusters for K-Means.
 The clusters looked like this:

 ![](/images/bc-kmeans.png)